MixtureVitae: Open Web-Scale Pretraining Dataset With High Quality Instruction and Reasoning Data Built from Permissive-First Text Sources: Provenance and Rationale for The Stack v1 (OpenRAIL-M and terms of use)

-Our inclusion of 26.6B tokens sourced from \textbf{The Stack v1} \citep{kocetkov2022stack}, which our chart categorizes by its governing \textbf{OpenRAIL-M} license, warrants this specific note on provenance.
+Our inclusion of 53.2B tokens sourced from \textbf{The Stack v1} \citep{kocetkov2023the}, which we categorize by its governing dataset card terms of use and which subsequent model uses the \textbf{OpenRAIL-M} license, warrants this specific note on provenance.
 The data was included based on the following rationale:

 \begin{itemize} \item \textbf{Source and Filtering Methodology:} The dataset originates from a large-scale scrape of GitHub.
 The BigCode project curated this data by applying a filter to include only those repositories that contained a clear permissive license file (e.g., MIT, Apache 2.0, BSD) at the root level.